Guide for parents: if your child does not thrive at school

 Every child is entitled to express their views and to be heard.
 This is a principle stated in the UN Convention on the Rights of the Child.
 Norway has ratified the agreement.

 To stop bullying and ensure that your child is content and thriving, school staff must first ask the child how he or she feels.
-Next, the school must ask you as parents - parent - and your child for your view.
+The school has to listen to both your child and you as parent or parents.

 The school has a duty to ensure that all pupils feel safe and thrive at school